-Here is a list of the major robotics competitions in Singapore through the year, from National Robotics Competition (NRC) to IDE Series.
+Here is a list of the major robotics competitions in Singapore throughout the year, from National Robotics Competition (NRC) to IDE Series.
 Updated March 2021.
-Email us at email@example.com if you like to add your competition event here, or if there is an update to any of the following competition events.
+Email us at firstname.lastname@example.org if you like to add your competition event here, or if there is an update to any of the following competition events.

 Jointly organised by the various polytechnics, ITEs and universities in Singapore.
 This competition involves higher-performance robotic systems, mainly created by tertiary students.
 As the events are challenging, they require dedicated research and development.
 Some examples of their events include Autonomous Underwater Robots and Legged Robot Marathon Race.
-The SRG is meant as a display to the public of what the tertiary students can do with robotics and a glimpse into the future generation commercially-available robots.
+The SRG is meant as a display to the public of what the tertiary students can do with robotics and a glimpse into the future generation of commercially-available robots.

 West Grove Primary School, Championship Award, FLL SG 2016/17

 This competition is organised by Rulang Primary School and is part of the RoboFest STEM Conference.
 The competition is carried out in a surprise mission format.
 Participants will have to build and program their LEGO robots to accomplish certain tasks within 3 to 4 hours.

 Jointly organised by Singapore Polytechnic and Science Centre Singapore.
 The competition consists of the Robo Soccer event and Robo Rescue to name a few.
 The Robo Soccer as the name alludes to, requires participants to build soccer robots to score points and defend their goal post.
 The Robo Rescue event requires participants to navigate obstacles like bumps, slopes and bottles.
 All in the bid to mimic rescue robots.
 All competition missions are revealed beforehand and robots can be built from any platforms.